Wisconsin DOC has released nearly 1,600 inmates so far to combat COVID-19 spread

 Turk said Gov. Tony Evers needs to take action.

-Turk's organization is pushing Evers to grant pardons to current prisoners.
-Volunteers have helped 30 individuals apply for clemency so far, and Turk said they plan to send in a batch of 45 more applications on Monday.
+Turk’s organization is pushing Evers to grant pardons to current prisoners.
+Volunteers have helped 30 people apply for clemency so far, and Turk said they plan to send in 45 more applications on Monday.

 To be eligible for a pardon, individuals must have completed their sentence more than five years ago.
 Turk said Evers should waive that criteria in light of the pandemic.